Pro Bono

 Where are the Women?

 In January 2020, Dr. Katherine Simpson made submissions to Canada and the EU regarding the under-appointment of women to the List of Arbitrators (trade dispute settlement roster) under Article 29 of the Comprehensive Economic and Trade Agreement (CETA) between Canada, the EU and its Member States.
-The CETA Article 29 roster includes no women among the proposed chairpersons and only one woman among five EU panelists.
-Meanwhile, half of Canada's CETA panelists are women.
+The CETA Article 29 roster included no women among the proposed chairpersons and only one woman among five EU panelists.
+Half of Canada's CETA panelists were women.

 Dr. Simpson's research revealed that this unbalance was not an isolated accident.
 Only 12.9% of all EU designations to trade dispute settlement rosters since 2011 have been women (10.6% since 2015).
 In two-thirds of the bilateral trade dispute settlement rosters established since 2011, the EU designated no women at all.